 - Annual multi-hazard school safety training will be completed by September 15th including training programs for students and staff in violence prevention and mental health which may be included in existing professional development.
-New employees will receive training within 30 days of hire. - 2) Dissemination of information regarding early detection of potentially violent behavior. - 3) Developing response plans to acts of violence and address threats made by students against themselves, including suicide.
-Will also address methods for contacting parents/guardians when students make threats of violence against themselves. - 4) Communicating the Plan to students and staff and providing written information about emergency procedures by October 1st of each school year.
+New employees will receive training within 30 days of hire.
+Annual staff training on safety and emergency procedures will include information regarding the purpose and procedures of the behavioral assessment team. - 2) Dissemination of information regarding early detection of potentially violent behavior. - 3) Developing response plans to acts of violence and address threats made by students against themselves, including suicide.
+Will also address methods for contacting parents/guardians when students make threats of violence against themselves. - Communicating the Plan to students and staff and providing written information about emergency procedures by October 1st of each school year.
 See Appendix A - 5) Reviewing previous incidents of violence and examining existing records to identify patterns and trends that may indicate causes of violence (School Safety and Educational Climate (SSEC) including DASA and VADIR; OSHA 200 Logs; Incident Logs; Worker Compensation Reports; Police Reports; Accident Investigations; Grievances, etc.). - 6) Making recommendations necessary for change. - 7) Arranging for annual security analysis including the inspection of all buildings to evaluate the potential for violence.
-Possible evaluators include County and Local Police Departments, consultants or District-Wide School Safety Team Sub-Committee or Building-Level Emergency Response Team. - 8) Recommending improved security measures based on school building inspection results. - 9) Conducting annual school building survey of students and staff to identify the potential for violent incidents. - 10) Reviewing survey results and recommending actions that are necessary.
+Possible evaluators include County and Local Police Departments, consultants or District-Wide School Safety Team Sub-Committee or Building-Level Emergency Response Planning Team. - 8) Recommending improved security measures based on school building inspection results. - 9) Conducting annual school building survey of students and staff to identify the potential for violent incidents. - 10) Reviewing survey results and recommending actions that are necessary.

-Building-Level Emergency Response Team
+Building-Level Emergency Response Planning Team

-The Building-Level Emergency Response Team is appointed by the School Building Principal.
+The Building-Level Emergency Response Planning Team is appointed by the School Building Principal.
 The major focus of this team is to create, monitor, and update the Building-Level Emergency Response Plan.
 This team, at a minimum will include the following representation:

-- Teacher

-- Administrator
+- Teacher - Administrator

 - Parent Organization

 - School Safety Personnel

-- Bus Drivers and Monitors
+- Bus Drivers and Bus Monitors

 - Community Members

 - Law Enforcement

 - Fire Officials

 - Others

-The Building-Level Emergency Response Team is responsible for selecting the following:
+The Building-Level Emergency Response Planning Team is responsible for selecting the following:

-- Emergency Response Team (Core group of actual responders not to be confused with the Building-Level Emergency Response Team which is a larger team for the purposes of planning and monitoring) which has the following representation:
+- Emergency Response Team (Core group of actual responders not to be confused with the Building-Level Emergency Response Planning Team which is a larger team for the purposes of planning and monitoring) which has the following representation:

 - o School Personnel

 - Law Enforcement Officials

-- o Fire Officials
+- Fire Officials

-- Emergency Response Agencies
+- o Emergency Response Agencies

 - Post-Incident Response Team (Individuals who can assist in the medical and psychological aftermath of a violent incident or emergency) which has the following representation:

 - Appropriate School Personnel

 - Medical Personnel

 - Mental Health Counselors

+- School Health Professionals

-- Others (Psychologists, Social Workers, etc.)
+- o Others (Psychologists, Social Workers, etc.)